About David Grier

 In 1985, David Grier moved to Nashville, TN and began touring and recording with established acts such as “The Country Gazette” and International Bluegrass Music Association (IBMA) Hall of Famer, Doug Dillard.
-He also formed the band “The Big Dogs” with Andrea Zonn and genre-bending, Tony Trischka.
+He also formed the band “The Big Dogs” with Andrea Zonn and genre-bending banjo player, Tony Trischka.

 In 1988, David began recording a series of critically acclaimed solo albums for the Rounder Records label.
 It was these recordings that pushed David to the forefront of the Bluegrass scene and brought him three IBMA Guitar Player of the Year awards.

 In 1996, David became a hero of the contemporary acoustic music scene when he collaborated with former members of the David Grisman Quintet, Darol Anger, Mike Marshall and Todd Phillips.
 Together, they created the contemporary Bluegrass band, “Psychograss”.
 This group set the tone for innovative and forward-thinking acoustic music.